ropensci/roweb3/content/blog/2024-04-22-news-april-2024/index.md

 The following two packages recently became a part of our software suite, or were recently reviewed again:

 + [baRulho](https://docs.ropensci.org/baRulho), developed by Marcelo Araya-Salas: Intended to facilitate acoustic analysis of (animal) sound transmission experiments, which typically aim to quantify changes in signal structure when transmitted in a given habitat by broadcasting and re-recording animal sounds at increasing distances.
-The package offers a workflow with functions to prepare the data set for analysis as well as to calculate and visualize several degradation metrics, including blur ratio, signal-to-noise ratio, excess attenuation and envelope correlation among others (Dabelsteen et al 1993 <doi:10.1121/1.406682>).
+The package offers a workflow with functions to prepare the data set for analysis as well as to calculate and visualize several degradation metrics, including blur ratio, signal-to-noise ratio, excess attenuation and envelope correlation among others (Dabelsteen et al 1993 <https://doi.org/10.1121/1.406682>).
 It is available on [CRAN]( https://CRAN.R-project.org/package=baRulho).
 It has been [reviewed](https://github.com/ropensci/software-review/issues/609).

 + [fellingdater](https://docs.ropensci.org/fellingdater), developed by Kristof Haneca: fellingdater is an R package that aims to facilitate the analysis and interpretation of tree-ring data from wooden cultural heritage objects and structures.
-The package standarizes the process of computing and combining felling date estimates, both for individual and groups of related tree-ring series.
+The package standardizes the process of computing and combining felling date estimates, both for individual and groups of related tree-ring series.
 It has been [reviewed](https://github.com/ropensci/software-review/issues/618) by Antonio Jesus Pérez-Luque and Nicholas John Tierney.

 Discover [more packages](/packages), read more about [Software Peer Review](/software-review).